United National Congress: 2017 internal election

-In the 2017 internal elections Kamla Persad-Bissessar won virtually all of the votes to continue as political leader of the party against Chanda Bhaggan and Christine Newallo Hosein.
+In the 2017 internal elections Kamla Persad-Bissessar won virtually all of the votes to continue as political leader of the party against Chanda Bhaggan and Christine Newallo-Hosein.
 The voter turnout was the lowest recorded in an internal election for the UNC at the time.

 2020 general elections

-The 2020 general elections took place on the 10th of August 2020 during the COVID-19 pandemic.
+The 2020 general elections took place on 10 August 2020 during the COVID-19 pandemic.
 The UNC's campaign was based on the incumbent PNM government's mishandling of the COVID-19 pandemic, not doing more to control the Venezuelan refugee crisis and having a failing economy.
 However, Leader of the Opposition Kamla Persad-Bissessar faced backlash due to her statements on her opponent Prime Minister Keith Rowley as a "blank man on the other side", which many interpreted her as saying the "black man", however it was noted that later in her speech's transcript she referenced the "blank man" numerous times.
 The party also faced questions of corruption amid a police investigation that involved members of the UNC.
 The UNC won 19 of the 41 constituencies, giving them two more seat than previously held.
 The results in six constituencies were subject to recounts, causing the final election results to be delayed by a week.
 This was the first parliamentary election in Trinidad and Tobago where the result was not finalized the day after the election.
 However, after the recount the UNC did not gain any constituencies, and remained the opposition in the parliament.